David L. Dubrow

 Publications, Presentations & Recognitions

-David has been recognized as one of the leading lawyers in the country on municipal bankruptcy matters.
+David is widely recognized as one of the leading lawyers in the country on municipal bankruptcy matters.

 David’s notable articles include: